Grzegorz Pajestka Workplace Social Courage Scale– psychometric evaluation of the tool and preliminary evidence of its validity

 Procedure

 Data analysis procedure.
 To examine the convergent and discriminant validity, a series of Pearson correlation analyses of the WSCS-PL with selected variables were performed.
-Then, to verify the hypothesis that social courage is a predictor of organizational citizenship behavior, a regression analysis was carried out using the input method, including the need for social approval in the model as a control variable.
+Then, to verify the hypothesis that social courage is a predictor of organizational citizenship behaviors, a regression analysis was carried out using the input method, including the need for social approval in the model as a control variable.
 All assumptions for multivariate regression analysis were met (Williams, Grajales, Kurkiewicz, 2013).

 Results

 Table 5 presents the descriptive statistics, and Table 6 presents the internal consistency coefficients and Pearson’s r correlation coefficients of all variables analyzed in Study 2.
-Table 7 contains the results of the multiple regression analysis testing the value of the WSCS-PL as a predictor of citizenship behavior while controlling for the social approval variable.
+Table 7 contains the results of the multiple regression analysis testing the value of the WSCS-PL as a predictor of citizenship behaviors while controlling for the social approval variable.

 Table 5.
 Descriptive statistics of variables included in the study